 Australian diving can introduce you to the vast biodiversity not found near shore, and regularly includes sightings of families of Potato Cod, Grey and Silver Tip Whaler Sharks, Hammerheads, Manta Rays, Humpback Whales, and Maori Wrasse, along with a stunning array of hard and soft corals.
 The list goes on and on, from dwarf minke whales, sea turtles, manta rays, sharks, carpet sharks, sea snakes, cuttlefish, bumphead parrotfish, leopard moray eels, potato cod and macro life.
 You may even be able to partake in minke whale monitoring!

-Best Dive Sites In Australia
+What are the Best Dive Sites In Australia?

 Famous dive areas like the Great Barrier Reef on Australia’s east coast, all the way around to pristine dive spots off Western Australia and unique dive experiences off Southern Australia, encompass immense diving opportunities around this large continent.